Chorus-bdd/Chorus/pages/builtInHandlers/Processes/ProcessesHandlerQuickStart.md

 Then the process will not be stopped until feature end.

-If you do this it makes sense to start the process during Chorus' [[Feature-Start:|FeatureStartAndEnd]] section, which is a special scenario which always gets run before any others in the feature.
+If you do this it makes sense to start the process during Chorus' [Feature-Start:](FeatureStartAndEnd) section, which is a special scenario which always gets run before any others in the feature.

 ###Waiting for a process to terminate###